-- 101. The Dixit Contract further required Dixit to resign his Banners Broker membership and restricted his ability to continue running and promoting other MLMs. - 102.
-Dixit was retained for a monthly salary of \$4,500.00 plus 2% of gross sales in Canada (excluding e-wallet sales, taxes and fees), as well as a stipend for reimbursements for travel and business expenses.
+101. The Dixit Contract further required Dixit to resign his Banners Broker

+102. Dixit was retained for a monthly salary of \$4,500.00 plus 2% of gross sales in Canada (excluding e-wallet sales, taxes and fees), as well as a stipend for reimbursements for travel and business expenses.